HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Abstract

 \section{Abstract}

-Text-to-image diffusion models have achieved remarkable visual quality but incur high computational costs, making real-time, scalable deployment challenging.
-Existing query-aware serving systems mitigate the cost by cascading lightweight and heavyweight models, but most rely on a fixed cascade configuration and route all prompts through an initial lightweight stage, wasting resources on complex queries.
-We present \pjn{}, a hybrid adaptive diffusion model serving system that jointly optimizes cascade model selection, query routing, and resource allocation. \pjn{} employs a rule-based prompt router to send clearly hard queries directly to heavyweight models, bypassing the overhead of the lightweight stage.
+Text-to-image diffusion models have achieved remarkable visual quality but incur high computational costs, making latency-aware, scalable deployment challenging.
+To address this, we advocate a hybrid architecture that achieves query awareness when serving diffusion models.
+Unlike existing query-aware serving systems that cascade lightweight and heavyweight models with a fixed configuration, our hybrid architecture first routes each query directly to a suitable model variant, then reroutes it to a cascaded heavyweight model only if necessary.
+We theoretically analyze conditions for the hybrid architecture to outperform non-hybrid alternatives in latency and response quality.
+Building on this architecture, we design \pjn{}, a hybrid serving system for latency-aware diffusion models that jointly optimizes cascade model selection, query routing, and resource allocation.
 To reduce the complexity of resource management, \pjn{} uses an offline profiling phase to produce a Pareto-optimal cascade configuration table.
 At runtime, \pjn{} selects the best cascade configuration and GPU allocation given latency and workload constraints.
 Empirical evaluations on real-world traces demonstrate that \pjn{} improves response quality by up to 35\% while reducing latency violation rates by 2.7-45$\times$ compared to state-of-the-art model serving systems.